sanjay9616/JavaScript/general1.md

 123	What are the various url properties of location object 122	How do you get the current url with javascript
-284	How do I modify the url without reloading the page 212	How do you print the contents of web page
+284	How do I modify the url without reloading the page 124	How do get query string values in javascript
+212	How do you print the contents of web page

 183	How do you detect javascript disabled in the page